Conversations with Tamar Frankel

 Raised in what she considers an idealistic time for Jews in Tel Aviv, Tamar Frankel established her views on trust and honesty early in life.

-The Boston University law professor shares those beliefs with Lawdragon as she discusses her new book — her first aimed at the general public — about America’s willingness to tolerate dishonesty in corporate culture.
+In 2007, Professor Frankel shared those beliefs with Tina Spee of Lawdragon as she discussed her new book — her first aimed at the general public — about America’s willingness to tolerate dishonesty in corporate culture.

 Posted on Thursday, February 22, 2007

 Tamar Frankel was well on her way to a fulfilling law career in Israel.
 The Tel Aviv-born professor worked as an attorney in the Israeli Air Force and the Ministry of Justice in the 1940s and 1950s before joining a private practice started by her father.
 Lucky for us, she became a visiting law scholar at Harvard Law School in 1963 and remained stateside.
 Since joining the faculty of the Boston University School of Law in 1968, Frankel has become one of the nation’s sharpest legal minds in the areas of fiduciary law, financial system regulation and corporate governance.

 Frankel is grateful to BU for letting her move around from her Boston base.
 She’s enjoyed stints as a visiting scholar at the Brookings Institution and the Securities and Exchange Commission and has taught at Harvard, the University of Oxford and the University of Tokyo.
 She’s also consulted for the People’s Bank of China, helping the country control inflation.

 Within her areas of expertise in finance and the law, Frankel has written some of the most important treatises and books, including “The Regulation of Money Managers,” “Investment Management Regulation” and “Securitization: Structured Financing, Financial Asset Pools, and Asset-Backed Securities.”